ntustison/ANTsXMouseBrainMapping/Manuscript/resultsKK.md

 ``allensdk`` Python library.
 Using ``allensdk``, a gross parcellation labeling was generated from the fine Allen CCFv3 labeling which includes the cerebral cortex, cerebral nuclei, brain stem, cerebellum, main olfactory bulb, and hippocampal formation.
-This labeling was mapped to the P56 component of the DevCCF.
-Both the T2-w P56 DevCCF and labelings, in conjunction with the data augmentation described previously for brain extraction, was used to train a brain parcellation network.
+Given coordination with the AllenCCFv3, this labeling was mapped to the P56 component of the DevCCF.
+Both the T2-w P56 DevCCF and labelings, in conjunction with the data augmentation described previously for brain extraction, were used to train a brain parcellation network.

 ### Evaluation